nick-nuti/DE10-lite-Calculator/README.md

   - Press KEY1 to use output as operand0 and advance to state 2
   - Press KEY0 to reset operation and advance to state 0

-Note: Calculator can handle negative outputs and negative operands

 ***Easiest way to run the project:***